depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 # 4 Counterfactual Regret Minimization #1
   **Motivation**: Counterfactual Regret Minimization (CFR) is only a decade old but has already achieved huge success as the foundation underlying DeepStack and Libratus.
-In the first of two weeks dedicated to CFR, we learn how it works algorithmically.
+In the first of two weeks dedicated to CFR, we learn how the algorithm works practically and get our hands dirty coding up our implementation.

   **Required Reading**:
   1. ICRM: 2.1-2.4, 3.1-3.4